Skip to main content

 Batalla de las Flores

 The flower parade that kicks off the Mayo Festivo.
-More than 100,000 carnations fly between decorated floats and crowds lining the Paseo de la Victoria.
+80,000 carnations fly between decorated floats and crowds lining the Paseo de la Victoria.
 Andalusian costumes, festive music, a joyfully participatory atmosphere.
 This is the signal: Córdoba's spring is officially here.

 The spectacle: